redstrate/Kawari/doc/src/gm_commands.md

 * `//gm getpos`: Returns your current position.
 * `//gm dc_region`: Useless, but returns the DC for the World you set in the config.
 * `//gm chr_info <pc/bnpc/enpc/enpc_lively>`: Returns the internal entity IDs for your player character.
+* `//gm blacklist status`: Unknown purpose, looks like it just prints out your blacklist.